Arronk/My-Coding-Journey/LogR2.md

 took a bit over 2 hours and could have been more difficult with only the recursive questions causing the usual headache.
 Managed to score 96% so one month left now until this course is done.
 Going to try and get a few days on pset 8 in cs50 before I have to get back onto the next weeks psets in 6.00x

+## Day 75: 01.10.2018

+### Progress: Got started on cs50 pset8

+Spent most of the night reading up on the Google Maps API and playing around with the different methods and functionality it covers in the documentation.
+I'll probably continue to familiarise myself with it over the coming nights.
+Don't see this pset being completed for at least a few weeks.